sf-wdi-30/schedule/contributing.md

 ## Drill Challenges

-* Drills are included in the daily `readme`.
+* Drills are included in the daily `README`.
 * Solutions to drills are included in the drill's `solutions.md` file.
-* Drills may use external projects which are linked to via the `readme`.
+* Drills may use external projects which are linked to via the `README`.

 ## Homework

 * Instructor assigned to `module-02` is always responsible for that night's homework.
 * Homework should always live in a separate repo in `sf-wdi-24` and should be linked to from weekly schedule.
 * Every homework repo should have a `solution` branch.
-* Every homework repo should have a `readme` including "Getting Started" and "Submission" instructions:
+* Every homework repo should have a `README` including "Getting Started" and "Submission" instructions:

 > **Getting Started**
 > * Fork this repo, and clone it into your `develop` folder on your local machine.